glitchybunny/Drawry/README.md

 5. Connect to the server by going to `localhost` or `127.0.0.1` in your browser.

 **How to run on heroku:**
+1. Fork this repo
-1. Create new heroku instance and connect it to the repo.
+2. Create new heroku instance and connect it to your forked repo.
-2. Under settings, add the `heroku/nodejs` buildpack.
-3. Add a new entry to the Config Vars in the settings.
-Set KEY to `NODE_ENV` and VALUE to `production node server.js`.
+3. Heroku should automatically detect and choose a buildpack.
+If not, add the `heroku/nodejs` buildpack in the settings.
-4. Under resources, you'll want to create a new web dyno.
-A free/hobby dyno should run this fine.
-5. Run the dyno with the instructions `npm start`.
+4. Start the dyno and you should be good to go :)